eda-ricercatore/SienaLaTeX/README.md

 This repository is organized as follows:
 1)	Documents for this projects that are in the text file format.
 E.g., [LICENSE.md](https://github.com/eda-globetrotter/SienaLaTeX/blob/master/LICENSE.md) and [README.md.](https://github.com/eda-globetrotter/SienaLaTeX/blob/master/README.md)
-2)	articoli: A *LaTeX* template for articles.
+2)	articles: A *LaTeX* template for articles.
 3)	curriculum_vitae: A *LaTeX* template for curriculum vitaes and resumes.
-4)	presentazione: A *LaTeX* template for creating presentation slides.
+4)	presentations: A *LaTeX* template for creating presentation slides.
-5)	rapporto: A *LaTeX* template for reports.
+5)	reports: A *LaTeX* template for reports.
 6)	scripts: A *Ruby* script to remove temporary files, and *Python* scripts to manage *BibTeX* databases.